Duchess Harris: Career

 Harris was a postdoctoral fellow at the Institute on Race and Poverty at the University of Minnesota Law School under the direction of John A. Powell; and she was Rockefeller Humanities Resident with the Institute of African-American Studies, University of Georgia.
 Harris was a policy fellow for the Hubert.
 H. Humphrey Institute of Public Affairs, and served on the Shirley Chisholm Presidential Accountability Commission in 2010.
 Her writing and commentary have appeared in Litigation News, The Huffington Post, The Feminist Wire, and Race-Talk.
 While attending law school, Harris co-founded the William Mitchell Law Raza Journal, an online, interactive scholarly publication on the issues of race and the law.
 Her scholarship has been supported through a Bush Foundation Leadership Fellowship.
 She joined the faculty at Macalester College in 1998, as a Political Science professor, and subsequently founded the American Studies department in 2003.
 Harris has served as a diversity consultant for dozens of national organizations.
 Harris lectures and speaks on the subjects of race, law, and feminism for universities, conferences, and commencements.

+A novel was written by Seichō Matsumoto based on the true events in the Kokura incident where US troops raped Japanese women on 11 July 1950.
+Duchess Harris wrote an essay “How negative stereotypes in material culture impact global politics”, criticising Matsumoto's novelisation for focusing on race in the incident, saying “The image of the Black GI as rapist has become something of a staple in Japanese pornography and films about the Occupation.
+The Black rapist trope also appears in Matsumoto Seicho’s short story, Kuroji no e.”
+Others also criticised his racial focus.